ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-preparation.md

         We generally work from drawings, specifications and bills of materials, but if required we can reverse engineer products from a sample or prototype.
 Our engineers can visit customer factories to discuss products in detail to come up with the best solution.
   - type: testimonial
     testimonial:
       quote: We continue to buy cable assemblies from ASL because their quality is excellent, prices are competitive and they are a friendly company to work with.
 They have been one of our top suppliers for 10 years because they always deliver on time and we never have issues with quality.
 We highly recommend ASL.
-      name: "Henry Moreta, Buyer - Brompton Bicycle "
+      name: Henry Moreta, Buyer - Brompton Bicycle
 seo:
   title: Cable Preparation | Wire Preparation | ASL
   description: Cable Preparation and Wire Preparation.
 Cut, Strip and Terminate